flipperdevices/flipperzero-good-faps/air_mouse/.catalog/README.md

 ## Controls

+- Left-click: press the Left button.
-- Left-click: press the OK button.
+- Middle-click: press the OK button.
-- Right-click: press the UP button.
+- Right-click: press the Right button.
-- Scrolling: press and hold the LEFT button and tilt your Flipper Zero.
+- Scrolling: press and hold the UP button and tilt your Flipper Zero.